robotology-legacy/wysiwyd/main/src/modules/kinematicStructureLearning/matlabModuleKS/ReadMe.txt

 -----------------------------------------
-When using these codes, please give credit to Personal Robotics Laboratory.
+When using these codes, please give credit to the Personal Robotics Laboratory at Imperial College London.
 A convenient reference is the unsupervised kinematic structure learning work:

 @inproceedings{ChangCVPR2015KinematicStructure,